-There are many reasons why you may want to become a yoga instructor.
-It might be that you want to be your own boss, that you love working with people and you want to help them, you want a more fulfilling career and you want to choose your own hours.
+There are many reasons why you may want to become a freelance yoga instructor.
+It might be that you are fed up of working for someone else, you would love to be your own boss or you want to choose your own hours and work from home.
 Whatever the reason, we have put together a guide to talk you through the steps on how to become a yoga instructor.

 - Register your business

 - Get appropriate insurance

 In this guide we walk through each of these steps in detail to give you the confidence and knowledge required to become a yoga instructor.

 Choose your business structure for your freelance yoga business

 You have decided you want to become a freelance yoga instructor, but don’t know where to start.
 There are multiple options when deciding what structure is for you, the most common structures include:

 - Self-employed/Sole Trader (note these terms can be used interchangeably)